grbfacet/facet/relativity-tutorial.md

 <span class="eq">E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>/( 1 - (v/c)<sup>2</sup> )<sup>1/2</sup> ?</span>

+What plays the role of x here?
+We want to do a Taylor expansion of E(v/c), that is, v/c will be our x, except instead of "x" will will call it "β" because that is the standard name for v/c used by physicists when they are doing relativistic calculations.

 Calculation: Let’s rewrite this as

 <span class="eq">E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>γ(β) where γ(β) = 1/( 1 – β<sup>2</sup> )<sup>1/2</sup> and β= v/c</span>